John Banks (motorcyclist): Motorcycle racing career

 He then accepted an offer from designer Eric Cheney to campaign BSA B50 motorcycles in the 1973 FIM Motocross World Championship.
 Despite the BSA's weight handicap, Banks still managed several top five placings in the world championships against lighter, two stroke motorcycles, including an impressive performance at the 1973 500cc United States Grand Prix in Southern California where, on the hard packed desert terrain, the explosive power delivery of two stroke engines put them at a disadvantage to more tractable power delivery of Banks' BSA.
 He finished the first moto in third place behind Willy Bauer and Roger De Coster then, finished the second moto in fourth place behind Bauer, Gerrit Wolsink and Jaak van Velthoven.

 After two seasons riding for Cheney, in 1975 Banks switched to CCM motorcycles, also powered by BSA engines.
 He managed some impressive results in 1977 including, a fourth place in Canada and an inspired performance at the 500cc British Grand Prix where he finished the second moto in second place behind Heikki Mikkola on a Yamaha and ahead of fellow countryman Graham Noyce on a Honda.
 1977 would be his final season in the motocross world championships.

-During his motorcycle racing career, Banks won four British 500cc motocross championships, four BBC Grandstand trophy titles, two World of Sport championships, was named East Anglian Sports Personality of the Year, and was twice the runner-up in the 500cc motocross world championship.
+Banks won 10 individual heat races and 4 Grand Prix victories during his world championship racing career.
+He was a two-time 500cc Class Vice Champion (1968, 1969} and a four-time British 500cc motocross champion (1968, 1969, 1970, 1973).
+He was a member of six British Motocross des Nations teams (1969, 1971-1974, 1977).
+Banks also won four BBC Grandstand trophy titles, two World of Sport championships, was named East Anglian Sports Personality of the Year.

 His son, Mark Banks won the 1988 125cc British motocross national championship and, his grandson Elliot Banks Browne won the 2012 MX2 British national championship.

+Motocross Grand Prix Results

+Points system from 1952 to 1968:

+Points system from 1969 to 1980: